dhis2/cli-style/README.md

 ## Migrating from custom configs

-Existing configuration in e.g. `.prettierrc`, `.eslintrc`, et. al. can be removed as they will be overridden by the configuration bundled with `code-style` anyway.
+Existing configuration in e.g. `.prettierrc`, et. al. can be removed as they will be overridden by the configuration bundled with `code-style` anyway.

-Any dependencies to ESLint and Prettier can also be removed.
+Any dependencies to Prettier can also be removed.

 Works with CRA (with or without ejecting).